ColoredCow/portal-mobile-app/README.md

-## Congratulations! :tada:
+### Introduction

-We've successfully run and modified the Portal Mobile App. :partying_face:
+:wave: Welcome to the ColoredCow Portal Mobile App.
+A hub-and-spoke platform for organizations to effectively manage their operations and data.
+Uses GSuite.